Pratik-rgp1/decision_tree_drug_classifier/README.md

-💊 Drug Recommendation using Decision Tree Classifier This project builds a Decision Tree model to predict which drug a patient should take based on medical attributes like age, blood pressure, cholesterol, sex, and sodium-to-potassium ratio.
+💊 Drug Recommendation using Decision Tree Classifier;

+This project builds a Decision Tree model to predict which drug a patient should take based on medical attributes like age, blood pressure, cholesterol, sex, and sodium-to-potassium ratio.
 It is a simple and interpretable multiclass classification problem using real-world inspired data.

-📂 Project Summary
+📂 Project Summary:

 Goal: Predict the most suitable drug (Drug A, B, C, X, or Y) for a patient

 Algorithm: Decision Tree Classifier (scikit-learn)